Some of our services have changed. Please see our services page for more details

 • security – security of employment, work and income are important foundations of a successful life for all

-• opportunity – Fair opportunity is more than the chance to access work.
+• opportunity – fair opportunity is more than the chance to access work.
 It includes having the right attitudes, behaviours, policies and procedures within organisations.
-The outcomes these produce reflect the value placed on fair opportunity
+The outcomes this produces reflect the value placed on fair opportunity

-• respect – Fair work is work in which people are respected and treated respectfully, whatever their role and status.
-Respect at work is a two-way process between employers and workers
+• respect – fair work is work in which people are respected and treated respectfully, whatever their role and status.
+Respect at work is a 2-way process between employers and workers.

 The Scottish Government’s Fair Work Convention’s document - Fair Work Framework 2016 provides more information on the vision for Fair Work in Scotland and provided links to the Fair Work Action Plan.